Internal Medicine Residency Curriculum | NYU Grossman Long Island School of Medicine | NYU Langone Health

 • provide a support system that allows for personal and professional growth, minimizes burnout, and promotes resilience

-The residency program is overseen by Mark J. Corapi, MD, program director, and Nicholas Berbari, MD, senior associate program director, and is supervised and scheduled by the Department of Medicine.
+The residency program is overseen by Mark J. Corapi, MD, program director, and a complement of associate program directors all dedicated to resident education and success.

 Clinical Training